SuddenGunter/dsa-playground/leetcode/28/readme.md

 # Solution
-This repository contains two solutions: naive and Knuth–Morris–Pratt algorithm.
+This repository contains two solutions: naive (with early return if unchecked haystack len is less than needle) and Knuth–Morris–Pratt algorithm.